Communities

 autonym specifically

-Jirka Hanika‭ wrote 10 months ago
+Jirka Hanika‭ wrote over 1 year ago

 Another wikipedia page presents "autonym" as a synonym for an autological word.
 However, no reference for that claim is given, which contradicts wikipedia policy.